Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Summary and conclusions

 \section{Summary and conclusions}

 In this cosmographical analysis, we took the \emph{Quaia} catalogue of quasars as an input and mapped the cosmic web at redshifts $0.8<z<2.2$.
-While quasar catalogues only allow a rather sparse sampling of the underlying matter distribution, our motivation was to go beyond the current state-of-the-art in high-$z$ void finding in the QSO distribution \citep[see][for eBOSS DR16 results]{Aubert2020,Kovacs2021}.
-We thus created a value-added data set for the 708,483 quasars that we analysed, and our main analysis steps were the following:
+While quasar catalogues only allow a rather sparse sampling of the underlying matter distribution, our motivation was to go beyond the current state-of-the-art in high-$z$ void finding in the quasar distribution \citep[see][for eBOSS DR16 results]{Aubert2020,Kovacs2021}.
+We thus created a value-added dataset for the 708,483 quasars that we analysed, and our main analysis steps were the following:

-\begin{itemize} \item taking into account survey systematics through selection functions (QSO redshift distribution, completeness in pixels), we used the \texttt{REVOLVER} algorithm to estimate the local density at the positions of the QSOs (see Figs.~\ref{fig:quasar_density_in_slice} and \ref{fig:lightcone_map}). \item we then built a catalogue of 12,842 voids and 41,111 clusters in the \emph{Quaia} quasar distribution based on a Voronoi tessellation algorithm, using 24,372 $deg^2$ sky area. \item importantly, we compared our observational results with 50 mock catalogues, in terms of void and cluster radii, mean and minimum/maximum densities, and redshift distribution, finding excellent $\sim5-10\%$ level agreement (see Figs.~\ref{fig:radius}-\ref{fig:redshift}). \item for completeness, we estimated the density profiles of voids and clusters in our catalog, again comparing observational and synthetic data.
-For different subsets based on edge effects and void/cluster environments, we again found great agreement (see Fig.~\ref{fig:density_prof}). \end{itemize}
+\begin{itemize} \item Taking into account survey systematics through selection functions (quasar redshift distribution, completeness in pixels), we used the \texttt{REVOLVER} algorithm to estimate the local density at the positions of the quasars (see Figs.~\ref{fig:quasar_density_in_slice} and \ref{fig:lightcone_map}). \item We then built a catalogue of 12,820 voids and 41,154 clusters in the \emph{Quaia} quasar distribution based on a Voronoi tessellation algorithm, using 24,372 $deg^2$ of the sky area. \item Importantly, we compared our observational results with 50 mock catalogues, in terms of void and cluster radii, mean, minimum and maximum densities, and redshift distribution, finding an excellent $\sim5-10\%$ level of agreement (see Figs.~\ref{fig:radius}-\ref{fig:redshift}). \item For completeness, we estimated the density profiles of the voids and clusters in our catalogue, again comparing observational and synthetic data.
+For different subsets based on edge effects and void or cluster environments, we again found good agreement (see Fig.~\ref{fig:density_prof}). \end{itemize}

-The final deliverable of our work is a combination of the local density estimation ($\rho/\bar{\rho}$) with the information about the membership of \emph{Quaia} QSOs in voids and clusters ($R_{\rm eff}, \delta_{\rm min}, \lambda_{v}$ etc.).
-This way it becomes possible to label the quasars based on either of these cosmic web environment parameters, or their combinations, and thus create subsets which are located in over-dense or under-dense environments, even specifying their relative positions within voids ($R/R_v$) or clusters ($R/R_c$).
+The final deliverable of our work is a combination of the local density estimation ($\rho/\bar{\rho}$) with the information about the membership of \emph{Quaia} quasars in voids and clusters ($R_{\rm eff}, \delta_{\rm min}, \lambda_{v}$ etc.).
+This way, it becomes possible to label the quasars based on either of these cosmic web environment parameters, or their combinations, and thus create subsets that are located in over-dense or under-dense environments, even specifying their relative positions within voids ($R/R_v$) or clusters ($R/R_c$).